Amir Hosein Fardi

 Amir Hosein Fardi (امیرحسین فردی, born 1949 in Ardabil – died 2013 Tehran) – was an Iranian Azerbaijani writer of Persian literature in occupation Dastan and Fiction of Islamic Revolution.
 He was a member of the fiction council at the Institute for Intellectual Development of Children and Young Adults (IIDCYA).
 Fardi was the editor-in-chief of the renowned children's monthly Kayhan Bacheha for 31 years.
 The events of the revolution expand his consciousness and he discovers a new ideology for the remainder of his life.
 The Nest in Fog and, A World of Butterflies and The Black Grass is among his credits.
-His funeral was present Gholam-Ali Haddad-Adel and Mohammad Hosseini minister of culture Ahmadinejad. also Khamenei for his death wrote a letter.
+His funeral was present Gholam-Ali Haddad-Adel and Mohammad Hosseini minister of culture Ahmadinejad. also Ali Khamenei for his death wrote a letter.